-The program supports 8 trainees each year.
+The program supports eight (8) trainees each year.
 Trainees are appointed to a National Cancer Institute (NCI) training grant.
-Trainees design and execute a research project, participate in training program research, take courses in bioinformatics and neoplasia, and present at the annual training program colloquium.
+Trainees design and execute a research project, participate in program activities, take courses in bioinformatics and neoplasia, and present at the annual training program colloquium.
 Through this program, trainees develop and strengthen scientific core competencies.

 Open to pre- and postdoctoral trainees at Fred Hutch who are eligible for Kirchstein-NRSA support.
 Each trainee must be a citizen of the United States, a non-citizen national, or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (1-151 or 1-551) or some other verification of legal admission as a permanent resident.

 Predoctoral trainees must be accepted into the Molecular and Cellular Biology program or other appropriate PhD program at the University of Washington.
 Trainees must have completed first year of coursework and rotations and be in second/third year of PhD program, or first/second year in thesis lab.
-Please note we are not able to appoint trainees on staff assignments nor can we support out-of-state tuition.
+Please note predoc trainees must hav their WA State residency established with the UW Residency Office prior to the start of the training program.

 Postdoctoral trainees with less than three years of training at the point of application are preferred.